-I love giving talks.
+I like giving talks.
 Send me an email if you want me to speak at some event or conference.
 For a description of a few talks I do, click here.
 The stuff below is all wildly out of date.

 Giving a talk at the European version of the 2013 Science and Nonduality Conference.
 Very psyched – this years theme is science and the mystery of perception.
 Hack the umwelt!

 ‘Nonduality: Time for the World’s Most Boring Genre to Grow up.’
 Here is the abstract:

 I like reading nondual accounts of reality.
 They shiver me perceptual timbers and flicker me, deliciously, in and out of the feeling of being.
 And then I share them with my humanities friends, and their eyes glaze over.
 I can hardly blame them.
 The accounts are so absolutist and idealized that they have little to do with the lives of real human beings.

 Have a look at the list of titles at the back of any Nonduality Press book: Life Without a Centre, You Were Never Born, The Book of No One, You are No Thing, The Light That I Am, etc etc. This is a literary critic’s worst nightmare.
 The same plodding set of insights retooled in a hundred different ways.
 Of course, this is the point.
 Well, the point needs to expand.
 If nonduality is going to be taken seriously by the intellectual mainstream – and it should be, both for the scientific insights it promises and its potential to help address human suffering – then accounts of nonduality need to become more honest and more creative.
 They need to reflect the real richness and complexity of being a (mostly) selfless human on the 21st century street.